Franklin2147/DevOps-Security/README.md

 # DevOps Security
-# This is the template repository!
+# This is the template repository